aws-samples/aws-saas-factory-eks-reference-architecture/README.md

     * Take the defaults, and click `Next: Review` to review.
     * Enter `eks-ref-arch-admin` for the Name, and click `Create role`.
 4. Remove managed credentials and attach EC2 Instance Role to Cloud9 Instance
     * Click the gear in the upper right-hand corner of the IDE which opens settings.
 Click the `AWS Settings` on the left and under `Credentials` slide the button to the left for `AWS Managed Temporary Credentials.
-The button should be red when done with an x to the right indicating it's off.
+The button should be greyed out when done with an x to the right indicating it's off.
-    * Click the round Button with the letter A in the upper right-hand corner of the IDE and click `Manage EC2 Instance`.
+    * Click the round Button with an alphabet in the upper right-hand corner of the IDE and click `Manage EC2 Instance`.
 This will take you the EC2 portion of the AWS Console
-    * Right-click the EC2 instance and in the fly-out menu, click `Instance Settings` -> `Modify IAM Role`
+    * Right-click the EC2 instance and in the fly-out menu, click `Security` -> `Modify IAM Role`
-    * Choose the Role you created in step 2 above.
+    * Choose the Role you created in step 3 above.
 It should be titled "eks-ref-arch-admin" and click `Save`.
 5. Clone the repo and run the setup script
     * Return to the Cloud9 IDE
     * In the upper left part of the main screen, click the round green button with a `+` on it and click `New Terminal`